OmegaRhythmLab/OmegaRhythmLab.github.io/README.md

 This is OmegaRhythmLab.github.io built by 起个名真难 (and MFn)

 There are something important about the project:

-1.In the branch "NewsCreator" , there is a file with the name of "file.py", you can run it to fix the data in "order.js"
+In the branch "NewsCreator" , there is a file with the name of "file.py", you can run it to fix the data in "order.js"

+and then,I upload OmegaNewsCreator to https://github.com/Wang210106/NewsCreator

+I will fix bugs in the project in the near future (雾

 There is still something that is not completed